"I am not a fan of"….

 I was working on this project where we had fewer ways to test prototypes, and I remember resorting to cognitive principles and meta-thinking.
 I was weighing my decisions against these principles.

-In that whole process, I realised how we describe something depends on what we see, how we see, and those in return are a reflection of our own experiences, thoughts, knowledge and learnings.
+In that whole process, I realised how we describe something depends on what we see, how we see, and those in return are a reflection of our own experiences, thoughts, knowledge and way of doing things.

 3